Listed buildings in Hough, Cheshire

-Hough is a civil parish in Cheshire East, England.
-It contains three buildings that are recorded in the National Heritage List for England as designated listed buildings.
+Hough is a former civil parish in Cheshire East, England.
+It contained three buildings that are recorded in the National Heritage List for England as designated listed buildings.
 Of these, two are listed at Grade II*, the middle grade, and the other is at Grade II.
-The parish includes the village of Hough and is otherwise rural.
+The parish included the village of Hough and is otherwise rural.
 The listed buildings consist of two houses and a gateway.